 Traditional Gingerbread House With Simple Decor

 Another traditional gingerbread house with some simplistic gilding designs.
-With more simplistic frosting designs and a large array of candy, truly this house is every kid’s dream to eat.
+With more simplistic frosting designs and a broad array of candy, this house is every kid’s dream to eat.
 The roof is made with a combination of gummies and harder candies, with the roof being mostly made from frosting with some candies thrown into the mix.
 More gummies provide a colorful walkway with a decorative wreath of more floral candies.
-A nice, simple house for those without a decent amount of frosting on hand that kids will still love.
+A simple house for those without a decent amount of frosting on hand that kids will still love.

 Gingerbread Store with Candy Tape Roof and Lights